blsparks/Sacramento_Housing_Power_BI_Dashboard/README.md

 - Excel / CSV for output data

 ## How to Use
-1. Start with Sacramento_Housing.ipynb for a short summary of how I scraped the data
+1. Start with Davis_Housing.ipynb for a short summary of how I scraped the data
-2. Open Sacramento_Housing.xlsx to see the output data
+2. Open Housing_Analysis.xlsx to see the output data
 3. Open Housing_Price_Analysis_Report.pbix in Power BI Desktop
 4. Interact with slicers to filter by property type, neighborhood, or number of bedrooms
-5. Explore the map, charts, and KPI cards for insights into Sacramento’s rental market
+5. Explore the map, charts, and KPI cards for insights into Davis’s rental market